Earth Sciences (ESCI)

 Grade Mode: Letter Grading

-ESCI 862 - Glacial Geology
+ESCI #862 - Glacial Geology

 Credits: 4

 Course provides a survey of glacier dynamics and processes, with an emphasis on understanding the origin and significance of glacial deposits and landforms.
 The first half of the course examines the physics of glaciers, and the second half focuses on glacial geologic processes.
 Lectures discuss glaciers and ice sheets as key agents of large-scale geomorphic change, as well as their central role in the Earth's past and present climate system.
 Labs involve analysis of glaciological data, glacial-geologic map interpretation, and short field exercises.
 Course incorporates one mandatory weekend field trip that explores the glacial landscapes of New England.
-Special fee.
 Lab.

 Grade Mode: Letter Grading